Technology and the Future of Feminism

 This is often portrayed as a disadvantage.
 I think young feminists feel a constant pressure to decisively define what feminism means for our generation as different from other generations, to create a decisive fourth wave identity.
 But through feminist blogging, it’s clear that we can’t – and that maybe we shouldn’t.
 The internet allows feminists – as well as others, most notably activists like those involved in Occupy Wall Street – to redefine what social movements and activism at large look like in the digital age.
 I personally am excited about the great potential of the blogosphere, but I think only time, in addition to the efforts of young activists, will tell how feminist activism will continue to evolve.

-More articles in WMC FBomb by Category: Feminism, Girls, Science and tech
+More articles by Category: Feminism, Girls, Science and tech

-More articles in WMC FBomb by Tag: Activism and advocacy, Social media, Books, News
+More articles by Tag: Activism and advocacy, Social media, Books, News